This statement was reviewed on 18 August 2022.

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
 We plan to add text alternatives for all images as soon as possible.
 When we publish new content we’ll make sure our use of images meets accessibility standards.
 Older images are being corrected on a rolling basis.

 Most pre-recorded video on the Assembly website and all pre-recorded video on the Assembly’s TV site is lacking closed captions and audio description.
 This fails WCAG 2.1 success criterion 1.2.2 (pre-recorded captions) and 1.2.3 (pre-recorded audio description).
-While transcripts can be provided for all Plenary video and some Committee video via Hansard we cannot at this time provide closed captioning for all video.
+While transcripts can be provided for all Plenary video and some Committee video via the Official Report (Hansard) we cannot at this time provide closed captioning for all video.
 This has been included in our work plan.

 It is not possible to bypass the main content menu at the top of every page on the website.
 This fails WCAG 2.1 success criterion 2.4.1 (bypass blocks).
 This update is on our work plan.